eknathdj/devops-argocd-jenkins-app/README.md

 - Jenkins community for excellent CI/CD tooling
 - ArgoCD team for GitOps innovation
 - Kubernetes community for container orchestration
+- Prometheus and Grafana teams for monitoring excellence
 - All contributors to this project

 ---